Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Introduction

 \textbf{A trace theorem for the Fokker-Planck equation.} The existence of boundary values for functions in anisotropic Sobolev spaces is a subtle issue.
 For the Boltzmann transport equation, the appropriate trace spaces are known \cite{Agoshkov_1998,Dautray6}.
 An additional technical difficulty arises for the Fokker-Planck approximation \eqref{eq:fp}, which seems to have been overlooked in some previous work.
 As part of our analysis, we thus provide a rigorous proof of a corresponding trace estimate, Lemma~\ref{lem:traces}, which might also be of independent interest.

+\textbf{Systematic discretization and error estimates.} Various methods can be employed for the numerical solution of the Fokker-Planck equation~\eqref{eq:fp}.
+Monte-Carlo methods, see e.g. \cite{Bouchard_2015,Gifford2006}, are extremely flexible but pose computational challenges for applications like therapy planning, which require optimization with respect to model parameters~\cite{Frank2010}.
+Alternative methods based on deterministic discretization paradigms have therefore been considered; see for instance \cite{St-Aubin_2015,St-Aubin_2016,Swan_2021}.
+In this paper, we utilize a spherical-harmonics finite-element scheme, which has been proven successful in the context of neutron transport and radiative heat transfer; see e.g. \cite{Ackroyd_1997,Lewis_1984}.
+Together with the finite-difference approximation in energy, which was used to prove the existence of solutions on the continuous level, we obtain a fully practical discretization scheme with provable stability properties.
+By extension of previous work \cite{ES2012,ES2016}, we perform a full discretization error analysis, which is further supported by numerical tests.

 \textbf{Outline.} The remainder of this article is organized as follows: In Section~\ref{sec:prelim}, we introduce some additional notation, our main assumptions, and some preliminary results.
 Section~\ref{sec:anal} is then concerned with the analysis of the problem.
 We establish the trace theorem, mentioned above, and prove existence of a weak solution.
 In Section~\ref{sec:disc}, we introduce our fully discrete method and present its error analysis.
-For illustration of our theoretical results, some numerical tests are presented in Section~\ref{sec:num}.
+For illustration of our theoretical results and the applicability of the method, some numerical tests are presented in Section~\ref{sec:num}.